Red Lodge, Montana

 Housing Costs

-Housing is the defining cost-of-living challenge in Red Lodge.
-The median home value stands at $490K according to Zillow's Home Value Index as of January 2026.
-The U.S. Census Bureau's American Community Survey puts the figure at $375K, reflecting the multi-year survey window.
-For a town of 2,399 people, these are remarkable numbersdriven by Red Lodge's ski-resort proximity, Beartooth Highway tourism, and a second-home market fueled by buyers from Billings (60 miles northeast) and beyond.
+Housing is the single largest expense for most Red Lodge residents.
+The median home value stands at $539K according to Zillow's Home Value Index as of June 2026.
+The U.S. Census Bureau's American Community Survey puts the figure lower at $375K, reflecting the multi-year survey window.

 Income & Affordability